The Individuals Behind @BewareCreepyVAs: Peyton Waukau & Heather Vandagriff

 Rumors spread anonymously on social media accounts do not demonstrate bravery nor accountability to the truth.
 If someone wishes to tarnish another person’s reputation, they engage in a “whisper campaign.”
 By persuading well-intentioned individuals that they speak for “other anonymous victims,” they create the foundation for such a campaign.
 This can ruin a person’s reputation without affording them the opportunity to respond to the allegations made by the supposed “victim(s).”

 Anonymous Twitter accounts face no consequences for making false allegations, yet tremendous harm is inflicted on the falsely accused.

 Things to consider:

 - The majority of their accusations are based on moral judgments (e.g., a 50-year-old man socializing with 25-year-old women, engaging in drinking and pornography).
-Other accusations are exaggerated to an extreme degree (e.g., groper, sex pest, pedophile, rapist).
+Other accusations are exaggerated to an extreme degree (e.g., public groper, sex pest, pedophile, rapist).